Underground Storage Tank Program

 There are also risks in storing hazardous materials below ground.
 Underground tanks can leak and contaminate soil and groundwater.
 This can increase health risks and decrease property values.
 For these reasons, regulations exist to control the operation of underground tanks to protect public health and the environment.

 Staff of the Underground Storage Tank Program makes sure these regulations are followed by inspecting storage tank facilities and educating businesses on how to properly handle their tanks.

 New tank systems must be made of approved materials that provide strength and protect against corrosion.
 Systems must have the ability to detect and intercept leaks.
 Proposals for new underground systems must be submitted to the Program and reviewed in detail by staff.
 Tank sites must be inspected during several key phases of construction to make sure that all installation standards are met.

 Whether an underground tank system is old or new, it must comply with leak-detection, testing and recordkeeping requirements.
 All tank owners must:

-Staff conduct annual inspections to be sure that tank owners meet these requirements.
+Staff conducts annual inspections to be sure that tank owners meet these requirements

 Tank Removal Requirements

-Inspection staff also supervise removals of underground tanks to make sure that strict site safety standards are met.
+Inspection staff also supervises underground tank removal to make sure that strict site safety standards are met.
 They supervise soil and groundwater sampling to assess the possibility of environmental contamination.

-In addition to inspection and enforcement, staff provide workshops to business and community groups.
-The Program also serves as a clearinghouse for information about State financial assistance programs.
+In addition to inspection and enforcement, staff provides workshops to business and community groups.
+The Program also serves as a clearinghouse for information about state financial assistance programs.

-To report leaks, to learn more about new installation requirements or learn more about the Underground Storage Tank Program, call (650) 372-6200
+To report leaks, learn more about new installation requirements or learn more about the Underground Storage Tank Program, call (650) 372-6200.